infoatgodreams/GoDreams-Repository/Volume 3/Care Standards/India- Service Providers to CCIs/Physical Health Handbook, Rainbow Homes.md

 ### **Growth monitoring** to identify the children who need urgent intervention

 - This includes measuring weight and height calculation of body mass index- for BMI not down age of the child weight of the child in kg height of the child in cm.
-BMI is a number that indicates the person&#39;s weight in proportion to height
+BMI is a number that indicates the person's weight in proportion to height
 - Height for age growth indicator that relieves height to a child's age
 - Wait for each growth indicator that reliefs weight to a child age
 - Plot measurements on growth charts